The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP club.

 Q: Do you have a dress code?
 What do I wear?
 How revealing must I be?

 NOTE: We have a mandatory face mask rule for all events/classes.
+You must wear a cloth or similar material covering over your mouth AND nose, even during a scene, unless actively eating/drinking.

 A: Some events are street legal/casual wear.
 (Check the event description for more info.)
 Some events have a “theme.”
 Theme nights (unless otherwise specified in the event description) are always optional, and we do not turn people away for how they’re dressed as long as they arrive street-legal.
 (And you’re not stinky because you haven’t bathed in a year or something.
 LOL) By “street-legal” we mean you must have the “pink bits” covered.
 Whether it’s casual clothes, or full formal fetish, or your leathers, or a sexy dress, or full latex (but seriously, summer in FLORIDA??), or shorts and a T-shirt, or you’re a cross-dresser, or you wear your unicorn onesie–we honestly do NOT care.